Translations of One Thousand and One Nights: Telugu translations

 Veyyinnokka Ratrulu (2003), a translation of the stories in Telugu was published by the Sahitya Akademi - the Indian national academy of letters.
 The translation work was done by writer Ghandikota Brahmaji Rao.

 Malayalam translations

 Ayirathonnu Raavukal (2011), a single volume translation of the Nights was published by Mathrubhumi Books in Malayalam with Indian literary critic M. Achuthan serving as its editor.
-Another translation in Malayalam, Ayirathonnu Rathrikal by M. P. Sadasivan, was published by DC Books in 2008.
+Another translation into Malayalam, Ayirathonnu Rathrikal by M. P. Sadasivan, was published by DC Books in 2008.

 Meenaketanacharitram (1850–1860), a story by Ayilyam Thirunal Rama Varma, the ruler of the Indian princely state of Travancore, was loosely based on Edward William Lane's translation of "The Story of the Prince Kamar-Ez-Zeman and the Princess Budoor" from the Nights.

 Slovenian translation

-In the year 2019 3-volume of Slovenian translation was published.
-Calcutta II version was translated by Mohsen and Margit Alhady.
+In 2019 a three-volume Slovenian translation was published.
+Based on the Calcutta II version, it was translated by Mohsen and Margit Alhady.